Spellbinder (TV series): Geography

 There is limited information about the geography of the broader Spellbinder World.
-The country overseen by the spellbinders is relatively small, comprising an approximate area of 20,000 kilometres bordered by a vast, desert called the wasteland.
+The country overseen by the Spellbinders is relatively small, comprising an approximate area of 20,000 kilometres bordered by a vast, desert called the wasteland.
 The territory seems to have a largely continental climate, mostly forested with some mountains with some land dedicated to agriculture.

 Government and politics

 The Spellbinder World is a feudalistic, authoritarian oligarchic technocracy, in which an elite group of technical experts, known as spellbinders rule over a technologically illiterate peasant population.
 The Spellbinders are, in turn, overseen by a committee of three Regents who reside in the Spellbinder castle.
 The regents appear to have absolute power, though they are subject to a Spellbinder Code and some rule of law.

 The Spellbinders Rule from a Castle.
 The Czocha Castle in Poland was used for exterior shots.

-The Regents are indifferent to the plight of the people outside their castle, enforce a very rigid code of laws designed to protect their hegemony.
+The Regents are indifferent to the plight of the people outside their castle, enforce a rigid code of laws designed to protect their hegemony.
 They banish anyone who discovers or applies the principles of science.
 The basis of their power over the people is their technology, and they are ruthless in their desire to prevent anyone else from understanding it.

 The Spellbinders are beset with internal conflict due to the deterioration of their technology.
 Because there are only a limited number of power suits and flying ships still in operation, only a select few can be Spellbinders at any given time.
 At one point, a major dispute is legally settled by a ritualised duel in which Spellbinders fire power bolts at each other; such duels were noted to be somewhat archaic, however.
 The loser of such a match is stripped of their Spellbinder status and exiled to the wastelands to die.
 The same punishment is also given to anyone who violates the law against engineering.

 The period following "the Darkness" appears to have been a period of extended peace.
 There do not seem to be any other political entities in competition with the Spellbinders for authority.
 In fact, conflict was so uncommon that people in the spellbinder world considered the concept of war completely alien, with one person asking Paul "what is a war?"

 There are two known factions in the Spellbinder world.
 In addition to the Spellbinders and their subjects, there is a group of raiders known as the Marauders.
 People who are banished to the wastelands are sometimes saved by, and then join the Marauders.
 It is unclear what the Spellbinders knew about the Marauders, prior to the events of Spellbinder.
 It seems that the Spellbinders considered the Marauders a powerful faction, with unknown technology, operating out of the wasteland.
 The Spellbinders also believed the Marauders were responsible for the events that lead to the "Darkness."
 In reality, the Marauders were a collection of banished subjects who settled in a complex rock formation known as the Labyrinth.